Ban Mae Surin

 |Breakdown by Ethnicity|

 In 2005, the Royal Thai Government gave approval for resettlement opportunities to be offered to camp residents.
-As of December 2013, 2,340 people have departed from Ban Mae Surin.
-The majority resetted in the USA.
+As of September 2017, a total of 2,526 people had departed from the camp, according to IOM data.
+The majority resettled in the USA and Australia.